arjangupta/CPP_Diary/README.md

 # C++ Diary

-Record of C++ programs I've written for my reference (and for whomsoever else these might be useful to)
+Repository of some C++ programs I've written for my reference (and for whomsoever else these might be useful to)